cognitivetech/ollama-ebook-summary/README.md

 ### Summary Ranking

+Not surprisingly, summaries performed better than Q/A, but they also had a more finely targeted context.

 1. [**Hermes Trismegistus Mistral 7b**](https://huggingface.co/TheBloke/Hermes-Trismegistus-Mistral-7B-GGUF) - Still in the lead.
 It's verbose, with some filler.
 I can use these results.
 2. [**SynthIA 7B**](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-GGUF) - Pretty good, but too concise.
 Many of the answers were perfect, but 7 were too short\incomplete for use.
 3. [**Mistral 7b Instruct v0.1**](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF) - Just too short.